 Pre-heat the oven to 350 degrees.
 Start assembling the stuffed cabbage.

 To assemble, place 1 cup of the sauce in the bottom of a large Dutch oven.
 Remove the hard triangular rib from the base of each cabbage leaf with a small paring knife.
 Place 1/3 to 1/2 cup of filling in an oval shape near the rib edge of each leaf and roll up toward the outer edge, tucking the sides in as you roll.
 Place half the cabbage rolls, seam sides down, over the sauce.
 Add more sauce and more cabbage rolls alternately until you’ve placed all the cabbage rolls in the pot.
 Pour the remaining sauce over the cabbage rolls.
 Cover the dish tightly with the lid and bake for 1 hour or until it’s cooked and the rice is tender.
 Serve hot.

-add it to your mashed potato.
+Add it to your mashed potatoes.
 I cooked 10 medium red potatoes, mashed with 1 tbsp vegan butter, salt and pepper to taste.
-This sauce keeps well in the frig.
+This sauce keeps well in the fridge.
 You can make more ahead of time and add it to pasta or even salad!

 Pan Roasted Corn

-heat 1 tsp of coconut oil in a nonstick pan, add 2 cups of corn (I used fresh ones that I got from the farmer’s market on Sunday). salt and pepper to taste
+Heat 1 tsp of coconut oil in a nonstick pan, add 2 cups of corn (I used fresh ones that I got from the farmer’s market on Sunday).
+Add salt and pepper to taste.

-same method as above, cook the cubed zucchini until soft and tender
+Using the same method as above, cook the cubed zucchini until soft and tender.

 I hope you enjoy this feast!
 Comment below if you have made this and how it turned out!

 This content is for educational purposes only.
 The information provided is derived from research gathered from external sources.